acardona5/hello-world/README.md

 # Hello World
-Hello!
+Hello! o(*^▽^*)┛

 # About me
 My name is Amy, and my favorite color is blue.
-I'm persuing a Bachelor's Degree in Statistics and Data Science.
+🎓I'm persuing a Bachelor's Degree in Statistics and Data Science.